Fall Roofing Inspection Overview

 - Chimney issues like cracks or missing caps

 - Problems with gutters that are rusted, damaged, or not secured

 As part of our inspection, we will also go into your attic to see if there are any current or past leaks.
-Getting water in your attic can cause mold, mildew, and damage insulation.
+Getting water in your attic can cause mold, mildew, and damage to insulation.
 We look for issues that will decrease the age of your roof and also could cause interior damage.

 We’ll let you know if we find any drainage issues, past storm damage, and how many years your roof might last.
 If we find damage that needs to be repaired, we’ll also give you a free informative written estimate.
 Whether you just need a few small repairs done, or you decide it’s time for a new roof – we can help.

-We hope you’ve enjoyed this information about the importance of a fall roofing inspection.
 Since 2000, AmeriPro Roofing has been helping keep families safe and dry.
 We service Colorado, Illinois, Indiana, Iowa, Kansas, Maryland, Michigan, Minnesota, Nebraska, North Carolina, Ohio, Tennessee, Wisconsin.
 For more information about roof inspection and maintenance, contact us today.